-If vinegar and water is not doing the trick, you may need a stronger solution.
+If vinegar and water are not doing the trick, you may need a stronger solution.
 Try mixing one part coconut oil with two parts white distilled vinegar.
-Spray around your windows, entryways or underneath pillows.
+Spray around your windows, entryways, or underneath pillows.

 14. Sprinkle turmeric on surfaces…

 Turmeric is often used as one of the main ingredients in curry.
-The spice has a distinct, mustardy smell that spiders (and office co-workers) don’t particularly like.
+The spice has a distinct, mustardy smell that spiders don’t particularly like.

-Try mixing about 2 – 3 tablespoons of turmeric powder with enough water to make a fine paste, and then apply it around all of the spider-prone areas in your place.
+Try mixing about 2-3 tablespoons of turmeric powder with enough water to make a fine paste.
+Then apply it around all of the spider-prone areas in your place.

 15. …Or some Diatomaceous earth (DE).